Louis Van den Eynde: Work

 Van den Eynde painted hundreds of portraits, figures, nudes, interiors, still lifes, flower arrangements and landscapes.
 In his landscapes, there are the countryside with the farms, the country roads, the mills of Flanders, Brabant and France.
 He portrayed Flemish cities such as Damme, Bruges, Kortrijk, and the Senne in Brussels.
 In addition, there is the group with maritime themes from the De Panne period.

 In his graphic work we find echoes of travels in France: etchings such as Paris St. Germain, A Cloister in Paris, The Seine in Paris, The Pont Neuf in Paris, or Country road in Marigny.

-He also executed sgraffiti decorations on several buildings in Brussels and provided designs for ironwork for the house Lodewijk Van Boeckel in Lier.
+He also executed graffiti decorations on several buildings in Brussels and provided designs for ironwork for the house Lodewijk Van Boeckel in Lier.

 For forty years he participated in the exhibitions of the Société des Artistes Français and in exhibitions in the Cercle Artistique de Bruxelles.

 He lived at Emile Carpentierstraat, 41 in Brussels.